DETAILED ACTION

 Lee discloses:

-wherein the at least one processor is further configured to: transmit a transmit power value to the reconfigurable intelligent surface device based at least in part on at least one of the first number of repetitions of the signal transmission from the base station having a different receive power than at least one of the second number of repetitions of the signal transmission from the reconfigurable intelligent surface device. ([¶0071] In the LTE system, scheduling information for DL data or UL data is transmitted in DCI from a base station to a terminal.
+wherein the at least one processor is further configured to: transmit, from the UE, a transmit power value to the reconfigurable intelligent surface device based at least in part on at least one of the first number of repetitions of the signal transmission from the base station having a different receive power than at least one of the second number of repetitions of the signal transmission from the reconfigurable intelligent surface device. ([¶0071] In the LTE system, scheduling information for DL data or UL data is transmitted in DCI from a base station to a terminal.
 Several DCI formats are defined and operated by applying the defined DCI formats depending on whether scheduling information is for UL data or DL data, whether DCI is compact DCI with a small size of control information, whether spatial multiplexing using multiple antennas is applied, whether DCI is for power control, and so on.
 For example, DCI format 1, which is scheduling control information for DL data, is configured to include at least the following control information. [¶0072] Resource allocation type 0/1 flag: Indicates whether the resource allocation scheme is type 0 or type 1.
 Type 0 applies a bitmap scheme to allocate resources on a resource block group (RBG) basis.
 In the LTE system, a basic scheduling unit is a resource block (RB) represented by time and frequency-domain resources, and an RBG includes a plurality of RBs, which is a basic scheduling unit in type 0.
 Type 1 allows for allocation of a specific RB in an RBG. [¶0073] Resource block assignment: Indicates an RB assigned for data transmission.
 Represented resources are determined according to a system bandwidth and a resource allocation scheme. [¶0074] Modulation and Coding Scheme (MCS): Indicates a modulation scheme used for data transmission and the size of a transport block, which is data to be transmitted. [¶0075] HARQ process number: Indicates the number of an HARQ process. [¶0076] New data indicator: Indicates an HARQ initial transmission or an HARQ retransmission. [¶0077] Redundancy version: Indicates an HARQ redundancy version. [¶0078] Transmit Power Control (TPC) command for Physical Uplink Control CHannel (PUCCH): Indicates a TPC command for a UL control channel, PUCCH.)

 Regarding Claim 10: